abhinav4848/Obsidian-Medicine/acne vulgaris.md

 ## Severe
 Refer all severe cases to Specialists.

-Prescibe treatment as above while awaiting appointment.
+Prescribe treatment as above while awaiting appointment.

 # Other tips
 ## Women